uswds/uswds/CONTRIBUTING.md

 These changes must be committed in order for our distribution directories and Standards website to remain in sync with the `uswds` package.
-Please keep changes in a directory within it's own series of commits.
+Please keep changes in a directory within its own series of commits.
 The commit messages below are examples.

 ```sh